386th Air Expeditionary Wing: World War II

 After training at several airfields in the United States, the group was deployed to Europe in June 1943 and was assigned initially to the 3rd Bombardment Wing of the Eighth Air Force at RAF Snetterton Heath, England.
 The group remained at Snetterton Heath only a few days, being transferred to RAF Boxted in north Essex on 10 June 1943 where the Martin B-26 Marauder groups were being consolidated for operations and retrained in medium altitude bombing after low level tactics had produced disastrous losses.
 The group flew its first mission on 30 July, with operations concentrating on airfields but also attacked marshalling yards and gun positions along the channel coast.

 The 386th was again transferred to RAF Great Dunmow on 24 September 1943.
 Missions of the 386th concentrated on airfields but also bombed marshalling yards and gun positions during the first months of combat.
 In common with all B-26 Marauder units of the Eighth Air Force, the 386th was transferred to Ninth Air Force on 16 October 1943.

 Tactical operations were carried out against V-weapon sites along the coast of France in the winter of 1943–1944, and bombed airfields in the Netherlands and Belgium during Big Week, 20–25 February 1944.

 Great Dunmow was the first airfield visited by General Eisenhower in his USAAF airfield tour on Tuesday, 11 April 1944, and he arrived in time to see thirty-nine Ninth Air Force Marauders take off at twenty second intervals for a mission to attack the marshalling yards in Charleroi, Belgium.

 The 386th hammered gun positions, and airfields preceding the invasion of Normandy and made numerous assaults on bridges of the Seinelate in May.
 Struck coastal batteries on D-Day and hit bridges, supply and fuel stores, gun positions, and defended areas during the remainder of the Battle of Normandy.
 Supported Allied forces at Caen, and participated in the massive blows against the enemy at Saint-Lô on 25 July 1944.
 Knocked out targets to help clear the Falaise pocket of German forces in August 1944 and hit strong points at Brest during September.

 In July 1944, the 553rd Bomb Squadron was selected to host the squadron performing operational testing on the new Douglas A-26 Invader.
 A special squadron of A-26s was attached to the 386th Bombardment Group by order of "Special Operations Order #205, Project 3AF JY Class TM 0725", which created the "A-26 Combat Evaluation Project Squadron" - or simply, Project Squadron to the crews.
 This squadron conducted eight combat missions with the 386th between 6 Sep 1944 and 19 Sep 1944.
 Having successfully completed their evaluation assignment, the Project Squadron was detached from the 386th and transferred to the 416th Bombardment Group to train their pilots on converting over to the A-26.

-On 2 October 1944, the 386th Bomb Group moved to Beaumont-sur-Oise (A-60) Airfield, in Normandy, France.
-On the continent, the 386th BG used the following Advanced Landing Grounds:
+On 2 October 1944, the 386th Bomb Group moved to Beaumont-sur-Oise Airfield, in Normandy, France.
+On the continent, the 386th also used the following Advanced Sint-Truiden Airfield, Belgium, 9 April – July 1945.